 - Name which will form later also URL of your storage.
 Follow naming rules.

-- If you have more Subscription select the proper one.
+- If you have more Subscriptions select the proper one.

 - Resource group means where your Data Lake Storage belongs.
-If you don’t have one, create new.
+If you don’t have one, create new one.

 - The Location should be selected geographically closer to your current location.

 Keep other settings as they are and press the Create button.